dartmouth-cs52-20X/platform-api-bibaswan-khadka/README.md

+# Added Authentication to Platfrom

+## What Worked Well
+The concept behind the authentication was simple to understand.
+We are using a server and hashes to validate the user.
+We obvsiously want to handle all of this server side as doing it client side would be dangerous and insecure.
+I found it preety easy to grasp the idea of salt and hases and authenticating with them.
+Also writing the actions, reducers and controllers while time consuming was nothing new so I was able to do it without much trouble.

+## What Didn't
+I ran into a lot of problems when implementing the concept.
+Since the client and api have so many components and moving parts, I would forget to changes inputs and fields in some component, then have to do some digging with console logs to find where the error was occuring.
+This took a lot of time.
+Also the documentation for bcrypt was not very good so I got confused about which methods to use as there were async and sync versions of the same methods.

 # Platform API

 Using express and mongodb I built a api to power lab4.
 The api runs on heroku at and has CRUD features to create, read, update and delete.